pulumi/pulumi-cdk/README.md

 #### `outputs`

-The collection of outputs from the AWS CDK Stack represented as Pulumi Outputs.
+The collection of outputs from the Pulumi CDK App represented as Pulumi Outputs.
-Each `CfnOutput` defined in the AWS CDK Stack will populate a value in the outputs.
+Each `CfnOutput` defined in each AWS CDK Stack will populate a value in the outputs.

 ```ts